 In collaboration with Rob, I created an artist’s book of top tips from Chatham voices.
 We also worked together on a workshop with St. Michael’s RC Primary School, developing stories and illustrations.
 Children from the school were filmed by Simon, wearing T-shirts that I had designed with the patterns spelling out ‘CHATHAM’.

 I also collected images of ‘tools of the trade’ while working with the shops and businesses along the route.
-These, along with the other illustrations, may find their way into elements of the permanent artworks, as lead artist Christopher is developing his approach using influences from all three of the temporary commissions.
+Some of my illustrations found their way into elements of the permanent artworks, as lead artist Christopher developed his approach using influences from all three of the temporary commissions.